bytebeamio/uplink/README.md

 <img align="right" src="docs/logo.png" height="150px" alt="the uplink logo">

-uplink is a *utility/library* written in Rust for connecting devices running linux with an MQTT backend.
-The primary target for uplink is the [**Bytebeam**][bytebeam] platform, however uplink can also be used with any broker supporting MQTT 3.1.
+uplink is a *utility/library* written in Rust for efficiently sending large amounts of data to the MQTT broker, robustly handling flaky network conditions and to establish remote shell access to your device with [Tunshell][tunshell].
+The primary backend for uplink is the [**Bytebeam**][bytebeam] platform, however uplink can also be used with any broker supporting MQTT 3.1.

 ### Features